Tokyo Stock Exchange suspends day's trade after worst-ever system glitch

 The Nikkei .N225 fell 1.5% on Wednesday, its biggest decline in two months, as an acrimonious debate between U.S. President Donald Trump and Democrat Joe Biden highlighted the risk of an inconclusive outcome to the presidential election in November.

-Reporting by Tokyo Newsroom; Editing by Tom Hogue, Kim Coghill, David Dolan and Simon Cameron-Moore
+Reporting by Stanley White, Eimi Yamamitsu, Hideyuki Sano, Chang-Ran Kim, Takashi Umekawa, Sakura Murakami; Editing by Kim Coghill, David Dolan and Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.